 Resolving reconciliation source file linking and unlinking issues

-Last updated: May 7, 2026
+Last updated: August 11, 2026

 When working with reconciliation source files, you may encounter various errors during the linking or unlinking process.
 This article covers the most common issues and their solutions.